 The Christian masculinity movement isn’t helping men or women.
 It’s damaging young men, and their relationships with others, and it’s distracting us from what should be our true focus—discipleship and imitating Christ.

-Violence against women on college campuses is often seen as a "women's issue"—that is, a problem for women to lead the way in solving.
-But with males representing the primary perpetrators of such violence, men must be at the forefront of calling out bad behavior and changing social norms.
+With males representing the primary perpetrators of violence, men must be at the forefront of calling out bad behavior and changing social norms.
 In this workshop, former UC Irvine violence prevention educator Eugene Hung discusses ways that men can promote healthy masculinity and stop violence in college settings.

 As we pursue the goal of a thriving church where women and men serve on equal footing, it will be crucial for men to advocate for women as allies.
 Using a fresh research model, this seminar will outline key steps that men can take to become more effective advocates.